Retire Before Dad

 Sell Rule #2 — Valuation-Based Sell Rules: Sell past recommendations with expected total returns below the expected total returns of the S&P 500 over the next several years.
 This sell rule replaces our previous valuation-based sell rule of selling securities with an adjusted P/E ratio of 40 or higher.

-Sell recommendations are one area I find to be less aligned with my dividend investing strategy.
+Sell recommendations are one area that is less aligned with my dividend investing strategy.

 Looking over the list of recent sales, I see several high-quality dividend growth stocks and Dividend Aristocrats that I still own and have appreciated significantly since the sell date.

 I won’t cherry-pick the list.
-But in general, as someone who aims to own high-quality companies for decades, I use the sell recommendations as another data point in my portfolio maintenance analysis, but I do not follow it.
+But in general, as someone who has aimed to own high-quality companies for decades, I use the sell recommendations as another data point in my portfolio maintenance analysis, but I do not follow it.

 The Sure Dividend Passive Income Newsletter focuses more on buy-and-hold forever stocks.